Coleen T. Murphy

 Position

+James A. Elkins Jr. Professor in the Life Sciences.
 Professor of Molecular Biology and the Lewis-Sigler Institute for Integrative Genomics

 Role

-Director, Lewis-Sigler Institute for Integrative Genomics; Director of Paul F. Glenn Laboratories for Aging Research
+Director, Lewis-Sigler Institute for Integrative Genomics.
+Director of Paul F. Glenn Laboratories for Aging Research

 Office Phone